frontenddogma/web-development-glossary/manuscript/n.md

 : A character reference that refers to a character by its Universal Character Set or Unicode code point using the format `&#nnnn;` or `&#xhhhh;`.&nbsp;[†](#w-character-reference)

 Numerical digit
 : A single symbol (such as “2” or “5”) used alone, or in combinations (such as “25”), to represent numbers (such as the number 25) according to some positional numeral systems.
 The single digits (as one-digit numerals) and their combinations (such as “25”) are the numerals of the numeral system they belong to.
-The name “digit” comes from the fact that the ten digits (Latin _digiti_ meaning fingers) of the hands correspond to the ten symbols of the common base 10 numeral system, i.e., the decimal (ancient Latin adjective _decem_ meaning ten) digits.&nbsp;[†](#w-numerical-digit)
+The name “digit” comes from the fact that the ten digits (Latin _digiti_, meaning fingers) of the hands correspond to the ten symbols of the common base 10 numeral system, i.e., the decimal (ancient Latin adjective _decem_, meaning ten) digits.&nbsp;[†](#w-numerical-digit)

 Nuxt.js
 : A web application framework based on Vue.js, Node.js, Webpack, and Babel.
 The framework is advertised as a “meta-framework for universal applications.”
-The term “universal” is used with the meaning that the goal of the framework is to enable users to create web views in JavaScript utilizing familiar Vue.js single file component system and that can function both as in-browser single page application (SPA) views as well as server-rendered web views which are then (after server rendering) “rehydrated” to full SPA functionality.
-Additionally, the framework enables users to have the content, or parts of it, fully pre-rendered on the server and served in the manner of static site generators.&nbsp;[†](#w-nuxtjs) ℹ︎&nbsp;[nuxtjs.org](https://nuxtjs.org/)
+The term “universal” refers to the goal of the framework to enable users to create web views in JavaScript via the familiar Vue.js single file component system.
+These views function both as in-browser single page application (SPA) views as well as server-rendered web views which are then (after server rendering) “rehydrated” to full SPA functionality.
+Additionally, Nuxt.js enables users to have the content, or parts of it, fully pre-rendered on the server and served in the manner of static site generators.&nbsp;[†](#w-nuxtjs) ℹ︎&nbsp;[nuxtjs.org](https://nuxtjs.org/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!